This is Rudy Giuliani and this is the Rudy Giuliani show.

 Let's get past tomorrow first.

-And let's not forget that there are.
+And let's not forget that there are the Do not forget this number.

 Put it up there, Ted.

-That's the number of children, at least, that are being held and that were kidnapped by Putin.
+That's the number of children at least that are being held and that were kidnapped by Putin.

 There are people who believe that that number may be as high as 100,000.

-That's a number they can document.
+That's the number they can document.

 I think it's actually 19,558, if we want to be exact.

-You give those kids back, Putin.
+Will you give those kids back, Putin?

 If not, we should starve you out of office.